 As a 12 year old, in the early 1970's, my family was visiting Lloyd Sherman W3CDY (sk).
 During our visit, Lloyd showed us his radio.
 I had already been listening to hams (75 meter AM) on my Dad's portable shortwave radio.
 I ask Lloyd some questions, and he explained how I could become a ham.
 With my parents support, Lloyd as my Elmer, a 33 rpm record for morse code practice, and the ARRL study guides, on May 1,1973 I was issued WN3UUM.

 My home QTH at that time was near Berlin, MD.
 My early interests were ragchewing, handling traffic, and working DX.
 A Heathkit DX60B and HR10B was my first setup.
 The first rig upgrade was to a SBE SB-36.
 Antennas were dipoles made from an old spool of electric fence wire.
 Mom claimed that a sparrow could not fly through the back yard without getting hung!
 Someone gave me a homebrewed vetical, and I discovered how much fun you can have on 10 meters.
-My high school buddy, Eric WA3UYB (WG3J) and I would hang there in the evenings, ragchewing and catching Es openings.
+My high school buddy, Eric WA3UYB (WG3J) and I would hang out there in the evenings, ragchewing and catching Es openings.

 Since 1982, I have been living in the Houston, Texas area.

 Recently my radio interests have been in operating on VHF/UHF, but mostly 50 MHz.
 I enjoy chasing new grids, and countries on 6 meters.
 Presently I am QRV on 160m through 1296 (excluding 902).

-I enjoy working meteor scatter on 50,144,or 222 MHz.
+I enjoy working meteor scatter on 50,144, and 222 MHz.
 If you are within 1300 miles of EL29pw, and wish a meteor QSO on any of those bands, please contact me.

 73 Best DX,